Lesson 4: Understanding the Cloud

 - File sharing: The cloud makes it easy to share files with several people at the same time.
 For example, you could upload several photos to a cloud-based photo service like Flickr or iCloud Photos, then quickly share them with friends and family.

 - Backing up data: You can also use the cloud to protect your files.
-Apps like Mozy and Carbonite automatically back up your data to the cloud.
+There are apps such as Carbonite that automatically back up your data to the cloud.
 This way, if your computer ever is lost, stolen, or damaged, you'll still be able to recover these files from the cloud.

 What is a web app?